Privacy Policy - June 2026

 To communicate with you about our products and services that may be of interest to you.

-Legitimate interest to provide information about our services to individuals who have expressed interest
+Legitimate interests to provide information about our services to individuals who have expressed interest.

 Consent, when you opt in to receive marketing communications.